RASAT: Integrating Relational Structures into Pretrained Seq2Seq Model for Text-to-SQL: Experiments

 The results on the Spider is provided in Table \ref{tab:spider}.
 Our proposed RASAT model achieves state-of-the-art performance in EX and competitive results in EM.
-Compared with T5-3B, which also doesn't use the PICARD during beam search, our model's EX increases from 74.4\% to 76.6\%, a 2.2\% absolute improvement.
-When augmented with PICARD, RASAT+PICARD brings the EX even higher to 80.5\%, a 1.2\% absolute improvement compared to T5-3B + PICARD.
+On the dev set, compared with T5-3B, which also does not use the PICARD during beam search, our model's EX increases from 74.4\% to 76.6\%, achieving 2.2\% absolute improvement.
+When augmented with PICARD, RASAT+PICARD brings the EX even higher to 80.5\%, with 1.2\% absolute improvement compared to T5-3B + PICARD.
+Furthermore, on the official leaderboard of Spider, our proposed RASAT + PICARD brings the EX from 75.1\% to 75.5\%, achieving new state-of-the-art.

+Furthermore, we also evaluate our model on a more challenging Spider variant, Spider-Realistic \citep{deng-etal-2021-structure}.
+It is a evaluation dataset that has modified the user questions by removing or paraphrasing explicit mentions of column names to present a realistic and challenging setting.
+Our model also achieves a new state-of-the-art performance (Table \ref{tab:spider_realistic}), which suggests strong ability of our model to generalize to unseen data.